Back

 Despite their power and status, large companies can still fall foul of failing to do their due diligence when it comes to social media campaigns.
 This can lead to some serious PR disasters for brands, businesses and companies alike.

-Here are the Top 5 Social Media Disasters that have affected some of the world’s biggest brands:
+Here are the corporate social media disasters that damaged some of the world’s biggest brands:

 Back in 2015, Snapchat CEO Evan Spiegel announced to colleagues that he wasn’t interested in promoting his product overseas.